dwighthouse/onfontready/docs/howToBreakOnfontready.md

 ## 2. Equal Width Characters In Both Serif and Monospace Fonts
 Some characters always have the same width, even in such different fonts as the browser's generic serif and monospace fonts.
 These mostly come in the form of mathematical symbols and non-English letters.
 Additionally, a font may specify a standard box glyph (the so-called 'tofu' glyph) if it does not have a glyph to display for a given character.
 Normally such tofu wouldn't be seen because the browser would fall back to another font.
-However, since these are generic fallback fonts, there are no further fonts to fall back to.
-If these generic fonts don't support it, then tofu glyphs can occur.
-Tofu glyphs are usually equivalent-width.
+However, if the generic font families show tofu glyphs, the widths will usually be equivalent.

-As with Scenario #1 above, since these characters are of equal width, `onfontready` may falsely assume the font has already been loaded.
+As with #1 above, since these characters are of equal width, `onfontready` may falsely assume the font has already been loaded.

 Here is a small sampling of characters that share the exact same width in both serif and monospace fonts in one of my browsers (along with its unicode numerical value):